Gentle Baby

 03

-The screenshots show today’s small arena: two browser windows, another operator visible in the space, one shared training target, and the first pulse from M.A.M.A.
+The screenshots show the present arena: two browser windows, another operator in the space, one shared training target, and the first visible trace of M.A.M.A. touching coherence.

 Captured from the current prototype